HarunMbaabu/Craigslist-Used-Vehicles--Time-Series-Project/README.md

 ![Data Warehouse Structure Image](https://github.com/HarunMbaabu/Craigslist-Used-Vehicles-Solution-Athena/blob/main/Image/Screenshot%20from%202023-08-05%2021-08-18.png)

 **PS:**
-To run this repository locally:
+To run this repository locally use conda environment or follow the steps below:

 (i).Check the Python packages and modules i used in the requirements.txt file.
 You can install these packages in your local virtual environment using